neskodi/threejs-boilerplate/README.md

 <script src="scripts.js" type="module"></script>
 ```

--- in scripts.js (note the use of jsm version instead of js):
+-- in scripts.js (note the use of jsm version instead of js, as well as .js extension at the end):
 ```javascript
 import {GLTFLoader} from "./node_modules/three/examples/jsm/loaders/GLTFLoader.js";